Robust and Scalable Game-theoretic Security Investment Methods for Voltage Stability of Power Systems: Numerical Results

 \subsection{IEEE 39-bus system}

 Next, we apply the proposed methods to the IEEE 39-bus system, which contains 29 loads.
 We assume that the set of buses with control devices installed is $\mathscr{L}_{ctrl}=\{5,6,7,8,10,\allowbreak11,13\}$.
 This set includes both players' five most important loads \cite{an2020stackelberg}.
-The $M = 20$ load-uncertain models were created using the same method for the IEEE 9-bus system (Sec VI.A).
+The $M = 20$ load-uncertain models were created using the same method for the IEEE 9-bus system (Sec.\ref{sec:game-9}).

 For levels of investment $L_a=L_d=3$, the complexities of the CBBI algorithm and the BPEGA Algorithm \ref{alg:BPEGA} are ${\mathcal{O}}\left( {3^{29}\times 3^{7}} \right)$ and ${\mathcal{O}}(T S_a S_d) = {\mathcal{O}}(30\times 30\times 20) = {\mathcal{O}}(18000)$, respectively.
-Since the former complexity is too high, we apply the BPEGA Algorithm \ref{alg:BPEGA} to compute a CBSE for IEEE 39-bus system.
-Fig. \ref{fig:U39_CBSE} shows the attacker's utilities at a CBSE computed by Algorithm \ref{alg:BPEGA}.
+Since the former complexity is too high, we apply the BPEGA Algorithm \ref{alg:BPEGA} and the RD method for IEEE 39-bus system in Fig. \ref{fig:U39_CBSE} and \ref{fig:mismatch_rd_39}.
 We observe the same performance trends as in Fig. \ref{fig:Ua_avg_33}.
 Note that voltage collapse occurs only when the attacker has very small cost $\gamma_a$ while the defender's cost $\gamma_d \gg \gamma_a$.
 We conclude that voltage collapse can be successfully prevented in both IEEE 9-bus and 39-bus systems unless the defender's security resources are disproportionately limited relative to the attacker's budget.
-Fig. \ref{fig:mismatch_39} shows the utility difference (\ref{eq:mu_nom}) statistics for the IEEE 39-bus system over $M=20$ randomly generated uncertain models for five different cost pairs.
-We found that most uncertain models experience slight utility differences that range from $0\%$ to $1.836\%$, confirming the robustness of proposed CBSG to load uncertainty.
-Fig. \ref{fig:mismatch_rd_39} shows the boxplot for the mismatch (\ref{eq:mu_rdsg}) of the defender's utilities of the RD solution for selected defender's costs when the most powerful attacker is assumed ($\gamma_a^{est} = 0$) and the actual $\gamma_a$ values are in the range $0 \leq \gamma_a \leq 1.5$.
-We observe that the mismatch for most cost pairs is modest, confirming that the RD solution is robust to imperfect knowledge of the attacker's budget by the defender.
-Moreover, as in IEEE 9-bus system, to prevent attacks, the defender overestimates the attacker's budget in the RD method.
-The resulting overpayment can be as high as $367\%$ when $\gamma_a \geq 1.05$ and $\gamma_d\leq 0.15$ in the IEEE 39-bus system.

-Finally, for both IEEE 9-bus and 39-bus systems, we found that the RD method is robust to model uncertainty, with statistics similar to those in Fig. \ref{fig:mismatch} and Fig. \ref{fig:mismatch_39}.